ala-obeidat/alfajer/README.md

 # alfajer
-Example of video & audio conference calls using WebRTC technology
+Example of video & audio conference calls using WebRTC technology in mobile browser
 ## How to use
 - Clone repository
 - Replace Stun servers in `config.js`